Allegheny woodrat: Reproduction

 The young are born hairless and blind, weighing 15 to 17 g.
 They become fully furred at two weeks, and open their eyes at three weeks.
 They live with their mothers in nests composed of grass, bark, and similar materials, often located in relatively inaccessible crevices or ledges.

 Allegheny woodrats become sexually mature at three to four months of age, and, in the wild, have been known to live up to 58 months.

 Distribution and status

 Allegheny woodrats are mainly distributed along the Appalachian Mountains.
-They have historically been found as far north as Connecticut (where they are now extirpated), southeastern New York (extirpated), northern New Jersey, and northern Pennsylvania southwestward through western Maryland, Tennessee, Kentucky, West Virginia, northern and western Virginia to northeastern Alabama and northwestern North Carolina with isolated populations north of the Ohio River in southern Ohio (extirpated) and southern Indiana (reintroduced).
+They have historically been found as far north as Connecticut (where they are now extirpated), southeastern New York (extirpated), northern New Jersey, and northern Pennsylvania southwestward through western Maryland, Tennessee, Kentucky, West Virginia, northern and western Virginia to northeastern Alabama and northwestern North Carolina with isolated populations north of the Ohio River in southern Ohio (extirpated excluding Adams County) and southern Indiana (reintroduced).
 The Tennessee River is generally accepted as the southern range limit.
 There are no recognised subspecies.
 Fossils belonging to the species are known from mid Pleistocene deposits in Maryland and West Virginia.

 Although the Allegheny woodrat is not a federally listed threatened or endangered species, it is in major decline and is state listed: